tjmaynes/tjmaynes.com/content/about.md

 +++
 title = "About"
 description = "My name is TJ Maynes and I'm a passionate, generalist Software Engineer at VMware Tanzu Labs.
-Also, an amateur Screenwriter." template = "content.html"
+Also, I'm writing screenplays and making music." template = "content.html"
 +++
 ![maine, emmy and me](/assets/images/me.jpg)